Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Governing equations and Numerical Models

 \subsection{Why do we need algorithm independent of EOS?}

-In this section we present the analysis on, why is an algorithm required to be independent of EOS?.
-Let us consider the governing equations \eqref{EulerCompact} in 1D with general EOS of the form $p = p \left(\rho,e\right)$.
-In nonconservative form these equations can be written as \eqref{1Dnonconservative} where A(U) is the flux Jacobian matrix \eqref{1Dfluxjacobian}.
+In this section we present the analysis on why an algorithm is required to be independent of EOS.
+Let us consider the governing equations in 1D with general EOS of the form $p = p \left(\rho,e\right)$.
+In nonconservative form these equations can be written as in \eqref{1Dnonconservative} where A(U) is the flux Jacobian matrix \eqref{1Dfluxjacobian}.

 For 1D Euler equations flux Jacobian matrix is given by \eqref{1dmatrixfluxjacobian} with total enthalpy $H = E_t + \frac{p}{\rho}$

 It can be observed that the flux Jacobian matrix with general EOS is a function of $\frac{\partial p}{\partial e}$.
 The eigenvalues for the flux Jacobian matrix are